Skip to content

 Effective smoke testing relies on a well-planned strategy.
 Here are a few best practices to ensure your smoke tests provide maximum value:

-Choose the Right Test Cases
+Selecting the Right Smoke Test Cases

 Smoke testing focuses on verifying the most crucial functionalities of your software, aiming to identify simple but severe failures.
 The goal is to catch those glaring issues early.
 Don't get bogged down testing every single feature.
 Instead, define a comprehensive smoke test suite covering critical user flows and core functions.
 Think login functionality, adding items to a cart, or processing a payment.
 These tests should provide a quick check on the health of your application's most important parts.
 Prioritize the functions that, if broken, would render the software unusable.

-Integrate with CI/CD
+Integrating Smoke Tests with CI/CD

 For truly efficient smoke testing, integrate it directly into your CI/CD pipeline.
 This ensures that every new build is automatically smoke-tested, providing immediate feedback and allowing developers to address issues before they escalate.
 Automating this process not only saves time but also enforces consistent testing throughout your development lifecycle.
 This immediate feedback loop is crucial for quickly catching and fixing problems.